-• Group poults by breeder flock age.
-The number of poults placed in the rings will vary depending on the size of the rings, brooder heat output and the season.
-During the brooding period check the poults at least every two hours.
+- Group poults by breeder flock age. - In case of spot brooding the number of poults placed in the rings will vary depending on the size of the rings, brooder heat output and the season.
+Brooders need Continued on page 9